Fairfield (Qld)

 Population growth drivers in Fairfield are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since Feb 2026, Fairfield's population is estimated at around 2,792.
-This reflects a decrease of 314 people (10.1%) since the 2021 Census which reported a population of 3,106 people.
-The change is inferred from the resident population of 2,789 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional four validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,366 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 81.0% of overall population gains during recent periods.
+As of May 2026, the population of Fairfield (Qld) is estimated at around 2,846 people.
+This reflects a decrease since the 2021 Census, which reported a population of 3,106 people.
+The current estimate is based on AreaSearch's validation of new addresses following examination of the latest ERP data release by the ABS in June 2025 and an additional 5 validated new addresses since the Census date.
+This results in a population density ratio of 2,411 persons per square kilometer, placing Fairfield (Qld) in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 81.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population